BTA® Process for mechanical biological waste treatment

 Exploiting synergies: fermenter agitation through biogas

 In practice, stirring of the fermenter ist often hampered with great problems for many systems.
-The BTA® Waste Pre-Treatment ensures a virtually impurity-free organic suspension at high homogeneity.
+The BTA® Waste Pre-Treatment ensures an almost impurity-free organic suspension at high homogeneity.
 Therefore, by pressing in biogas it is possible to keep the fermenter load homogenous, which brings about decided advantages.

 - Safe agitation of the entire fermenter volume